{{ summaryState }}

 Sub packet

-The day-ready text a substitute can follow for schedule, directions, routines, and notes.
+The generated handoff text a substitute can follow for schedule, activities, routines, safety notes, and feedback.

 Transition buffer